 First, the simplest interaction that transfers information from BH state to environment is bilinear in operators acting on each of the subsystems.
-This takes the general form \beq \Delta H = \sum_A \lambda_{ij}^A \calo_A^{env}\ , \eeq where $\lambda^A$ gives a basis for operators on the BH subsystem, and $\calo_A^{env}$ are some operators on the environment; in our approximation the latter are taken to be operators constructed in LQFT.
+This takes the general form \beq \Delta H_I = \sum_A \lambda_{ij}^A \calo_A^{env}\ , \eeq where $\lambda^A$ gives a basis for operators on the BH subsystem, and $\calo_A^{env}$ are some operators on the environment; in our approximation the latter are taken to be operators constructed in LQFT.

 A general question is what such terms are capable of resolving the crisis.
 To do so, they must transfer information (specifically, entanglement\cite{HaPe,GiSh1,Sussxfer}) at a rate sufficient to compensate for the entanglement growth of the Hawking process, which implies at $\calo(1)$ qubit per time R. General conditions for information transfer rates via such interactions, and their relation to coupling sizes, can be studied, as for example in \cite{GiRo}.